Allergic Reaction Injury Compensation Claims

-In sporadic cases, an allergy can lead to a severe allergic reaction - anaphylactic shock - which may be fatal.
+In some cases, an allergy can lead to a severe allergic reaction - anaphylactic shock - which can be fatal.

 While most allergic reactions occur locally in a particular part of the body, in anaphylaxis, the allergic reaction involves the whole body, usually within minutes of coming into contact with a specific allergen.

 The symptoms of anaphylactic shock can include any or all of the following: